Continuing Education Assist

-Staff training can be difficult.
-Factors such as cost, distance, and scheduling can combine to make it difficult for libraries to provide timely onsite training for their employees.
-A program called CE Assist - Training on Demand is available through the NNYLN to help its members meet the need for customized staff training.
+Staff training can be challenging.
+Factors such as cost, distance, and schedules combine to make it difficult for libraries to provide timely, relevant, onsite training for employees.
+CE Assist, available through the Network, helps members meet their need for customized staff training.

-Through CE Assist, member libraries may apply to receive financial assistance to provide onsite staff training or consultations for their library employees.
-It is hoped this will make it possible for member libraries to provide training and/or consultations in a way that allows them to choose the best possible date and the most appropriate trainer to address each organization’s unique continuing education and training needs.
+Through CE Assist, member libraries apply to receive financial assistance to provide onsite staff training or consultation for their library employees.
+The goal is to make it possible for member libraries to provide training and/or consultation in a way that enables them to choose the best possible date and the most appropriate trainer to address their organization’s unique continuing education and training needs.

-What is eligible: Onsite staff training and professional education, arranged and hosted by the member library.
+Funds are available only to Northern New York Library Network members for staff training and professional education arranged and hosted by the member library.

-Not covered: Food, catering; clerical and other staff support from the hosting library; overhead.
+- Clerical and other staff support from the hosting library

-How much: Libraries may receive 50 percent of the costs of an event, or $1,000, whichever is less.
+Libraries may receive 50 percent of the costs of an event or $1,200, whichever is less.

-Conditions: Any announcements and handouts must prominently state that the NNYLN is a co-sponsor; the NNYLN will reimburse the participating library upon receipt of invoices or statements.
+Any announcements and handouts must prominently state that the Northern New York Library Network is a co-sponsor.

-How to apply: The library or library system should submit a proposal/letter covering all required information and send it to the NNYLN.
-The library should provide a full description of the event, itemizing how the requested funds will be spent.
+The member should submit a proposal/letter by email containing all the information about the training and intended audience (including whether the training is open to other members of the Network).
+Please provide a full description of the training, itemizing how the requested funds will be spent.
 Requests for trainer’s expenses should include a biography and credentials.